flyway/flywaydb.org/documentation/database/sqlserver.md

 flyway.jdbcProperties.accessToken=my-access-token
 ```

-This is equivalent to the [process defined on this documentation page](https://docs.microsoft.com/en-us/sql/connect/jdbc/connecting-using-azure-active-directory-authentication?view=sql-server-ver15#connecting-using-access-token).
+This is equivalent to the [process of setting `accessToken` as described on this Microsoft documentation page](https://docs.microsoft.com/en-us/sql/connect/jdbc/connecting-using-azure-active-directory-authentication?view=sql-server-ver15#connecting-using-access-token).

 ## Limitations